Being a student is exciting and a lot of fun. It also involves a

 Advisers are available to provide you

-with impartial advice on a wide range of issues including student
+with impartial advice on a wide range of money and funding

-the different scholarships, fee waivers and bursaries for which you
+scholarships, fee waivers and bursaries for which you may be

 T: 01904 876939 E: firstname.lastname@example.org